Women, Infants & Children Nutrition Program

 How to Apply for WIC Services

-Commodity Supplemental Food Program (CSFP) a nutrition education program that provides free food and nutrition information to promote good health for seniors age 60 and over, children up to age 6 and postpartum women for a year after the birth of a child.
+Commodity Supplemental Food Program (CSFP) a nutrition education program that provides free food and nutrition information to promote good health for seniors age 60 and over.

 Breastfeeding Promotion and Support a public awareness effort to increase awareness of the benefits of breastfeeding for both a mother and an infant as well as to provide resources and support to women breastfeeding.

 WIC Nondiscrimination Statement